austinsonger/Policy-Portal/configuration-and-change-management.md

 **Cloud Resources**

-\<PlaceHolder> follows a "cattle-vs-pets" methodology to keep the resources in the cloud environments immutable and up-to-date with security patches.
+`<Company Placeholder>` follows a "cattle-vs-pets" methodology to keep the resources in the cloud environments immutable and up-to-date with security patches.

 * AWS Elastic Container Service (ECS) is used to dynamically manage container resources based on demand.
 * Engineering team builds security-approved AMI from the latest AWS optimized Amazon Machine Image (AMI) to include required security agent.